magud/fake-news-detection/README.md

 The folder data/splits contains the ids for the training and evaluation (*hold_out*) instances.

 ## Details on Initial Experiments script
-Executing *python3 model_exploration_freeze.py*, *python3 model_exploration_freeze_embed.py* and *python3 model_exploration_no_freeze.py* yields the evaluation of the three different freezing techniques.
+Executing *python3 experiments.py* yields the evaluation of the three different freezing techniques when setting the corresponding *freeze* flag accordingly.
 All models are trained for two epochs only and evaluation is done with respect to the evaluation dataset.

+Most important flags:
 The *--model* flag defines whether to use bert, roberta, distilbert, albert or xlnet
-The *--model_type* flag takes the specific pretrained model from *HuggingFace*, for exampe *bert-base-cased* for *bert*
+The *--model_type* flag takes the specific pretrained model from *HuggingFace*, for example *bert-base-cased* for *bert*
 The *--num_epochs* flag is set to a default value of 2 epochs and should not be changed
 The *--dataset_name* flag can be used to switch between the FNC-1 and FNC-1 ARC dataset
+The *--freeze* flag sets the freezing technique to be used.
+A choice between freezing all but the finetuned layers (*freeze*), freezing the embedding layers only (*freeze_embed*) and freezing nothing, id est finetuning all layers (*no_freeze*) is possible.

 ## Details on Grid Search script
 Executing *python3 models_grid_search.py* is the script used that conducts the grid search over 48 hyperparameter combinations.